JessiJullie/JessiSite/resume.md

 - Streamlined access provisioning and acted as single point of contact, replacing a 3 person IT team on top of regular CTAM responsibilities.

 ***

-***
-## EXPERIENCE: LaunchDarkly - Feature Flag SaaS - Oakland, CA
+## LaunchDarkly - Feature Flag SaaS - Oakland, CA
 ---------------

 **Technical Account Manager**  <span style="float: right; ">2018 – 2019</span>
 _Created onboarding plans for strategic clients and worked with stakeholders to implement and deliver; Designed customer enablement and implementation programs for all tiers; Developed technical training tracks from core concepts to special topics; Produced all training materials and worked with designers on client-facing assets; Coordinated with internal and external teams to resolve client issues; Acted as a primary technical point of contact for assigned strategic-tier accounts; Created and delivered internal technical trainings on Computer Science, Feature Flags and Git._

 ***
-## EXPERIENCE: Pantheon - Drupal and Wordpress WebOps - San Francisco, CA
+## Pantheon - Drupal and Wordpress WebOps - San Francisco, CA
 ---------------

 **Enterprise Onboarding Manager**  <span style="float: right; ">2014 – 2018</span>